-There are a lot of Lithium battery choices, but the choices narrow rapidly if you exclude primary batteries and hazardous.
+There are a lot of Lithium battery chemistry choices, but the choices narrow rapidly if you exclude primary batteries and hazardous.
 Primary batteries are not rechargeable, so they are not considered in this essay.
-Attempt to recharge them may cause one great harm.
+Attempts to recharge them may cause one great harm.
 Secondary batteries are the industrial term for rechargeable.
 Your everyday Alkaline batteries are primary cells, and your NiMH are secondary cells.
 It is that simple.
-Many of the so-called hazardous chemistries used in small batteries and primary cells as both small size and not being rechargeable eliminates the hazard.
+Many of the so-called hazardous chemistries used in small batteries which are primary cells as both thesmall size and not being rechargeable eliminates the hazard.

-In Lithium technology, it seem that Lithium Manganese Ion cells were one of the first chemistries that was stable enough to not create big explosions and fireballs.
-Regular Lithium Manganese cells are primary cells, not secondary.
-But some websites haven't learned the difference in nomenclature, so if it is rechargeable you can presume it is the 'ion cell', not the other.
+In Lithium technology for ebikes, it seems that Lithium Manganese Ion cells were one of the first chemistries that was stable enough to not create big explosions and fireballs.
+Regular Lithium Manganese (no mention of ion or polymer) cells are primary cells, not secondary.
+But some websites haven't learned this difference in nomenclature, so if it is rechargeable you can presume it is the 'ion cell', not the other.

-Since these were the earliest, they are not the best - but they are pretty good and many ebikes are being still sold with them.
+Since these Lithium Manganese Ion cells were the earliest, they are not the best - but they are pretty good and many ebikes are being still sold with them.
 If you already have them, it is just a matter of 'loving what you got' and not worrying too much about not having the best.
-You can latter replace them when you need a new battery pack.
+You can later replace them when you need a new battery pack.
 In the meantime, nurture them as best you can.

 So what is 'the best'?
 LiPO4 is the latest and some claim it is far better.
 But you will see a raging debate on the Internet as dealers tend to have only one or the other.
 And of course, if you can't sell the best, you lie and say yours is the best.
+Do not get to caught up in this debate until you have been able to find out real experience from other riders.

-What is the difference?
-It seems the critical difference is that LiPO4 can tolerate higher temperatures - from 45 degrees to 70 degrees Centigrade; whereas the Lithium Manganese Ion survives better at 50 degrees Centigrade an less.
+What is the difference between the two?
+It seems the critical difference is that LiPO4 can tolerate higher temperatures - from 45 degrees to 70 degrees Centigrade; whereas the Lithium Manganese Ion survives better at 50 degrees Centigrade or less.
 So this is where it becomes critical to have temperature sensing of your cells.
-We can talk all day about specified maximum charge voltage and specified maximum discharge rate, but damage to the cell is directly reflected in the actual temperature of the cell.
+We can talk all day about specified maximum charge voltage and specified maximum discharge rate, but damage being done to the cell is directly reflected in the actual temperature of the cell.
 It is indirectly reflected in the applied voltage or drained current.

 So having a smart board that keeps watching the temperature puts you way ahead.
-I guess if you are living in Iceland, this think this may not matter.
+I guess if you are living in Iceland, you think this may not matter.
 But you just might be charging your battery next to a roaring fire while you take a long winter's nap.